Return to: Deep-Six Home Page

 15. After cleaning the filter many times it may become stained and/or clogged.
 You may not be able to clean it.
 You may not be able to get the pressure back more than 3 or 4 psi from the pressure you used to determine that the filter needed cleaning.
 In either case it is time to install a new filter and discard the old one.

-Smart Pool owners: You have 2 smaller filters inside the Skimmer.
+Smart Pool owners: You have 1 or 2 smaller filters inside the Skimmer.
 Turn off the water quality and snap the door to the skimmer off.
 It is held by two plastic connectors at the bottom.
 Snap off one side and then slide the other out sideways.
 Reach into the skimmer and remove the two filters.
 The lower one has a plastic tab making it easier to grip it.
 Pull them out the front of the skimmer.
 Now go to number 9 above and clean both.
 Then put them back in the skimmer and reattach the door.
 That should be easy but because the filters are smaller they will have to be cleaned more frequently.

 Vacuuming the Pool: